from a work in progress

 The houses didn’t hold her interest for long.
 The passenger seat – the safe haven, and speed – a delicious break from the reality of the moment, were half-assing their jobs too.
 On the other side of the car Tomás kept giving sighs of helpless irritation, distracting her from her attempt to stay distracted.

 Fidgeting in her seat, she finally turned to him.
 He looked tormented.
-She did not like real life complications much, and would have been happy to forget about this story if only he asked; if only he asked for anything at all.
+She didn’t like real life complications much, and would have been happy to forget about this story if only he asked; if only he asked for anything at all.

 From life, she had picked a few things to like, but they did not have tormented faces: highways, rooftops, public swimming pools – all at night, houses with big gardens, flats up high on the last level, oranges, tea, red flowers, coloured lighters, sitting by the fire, large windows and larger beds, sundown, sunrise and sometimes, not going to bed at all, electric people, and the lives she could live if nobody loved her enough to tie her down.
 But a sad man, she did not know how to handle, for she had never seen one before.